Reseau-ongules-sauvages/logos_4_maps/redash/README.md

     chmod +x setup.sh
     sudo ./setup.sh

-The script will:
+The script will :

-    Install both Docker and Docker Compose.
+- Install both Docker and Docker Compose.
-    Download  Docker Compose configuration files and bootstrap Redash environment Start all Redash docker containers
+- Download  Docker Compose configuration files and bootstrap Redash environment
+- Start all Redash docker containers

 Confirm containers were created and in running status: